• Skip to primary navigation

 Verdict on the Cheesecake

 We really enjoyed the baked vanilla cheesecake, thankfully mine came out of the tin in one piece and didn’t fall apart as I feared would happen when I handled it.
-It has a very deep cheese layer, filled with vanilla flavours, and with a lovely texture.

 As a baked cheesecake I thought you get more flavour than with the no-bake cheesecakes as well.
-Definitely a pudding I would make again when we have visitors over.

 Pin this recipe for later